-- Think about having your hair cut short before your treatment starts - this might help you get used to seeing yourself with less hair
+- Think about having your hair gradually cut short before your treatment starts - this might help you get used to seeing yourself with less hair.

-- Remember to protect your scalp by covering your head in the sun - your scalp is particularly sensitive to the sun
+- Protect your scalp by covering your head in the sun - your scalp is particularly sensitive to the sun.

-- Avoid using hair dryers, curling tongs and curlers on thinning hair and pat your hair dry
+- Avoid using hair dryers, curling tongs, hair straighteners and curlers on thinning hair and pat your hair dry after washing.

 Covering your head